ardatan/graphql-tools/.changeset/fast-lizards-try.md

 }
 ```

 A field-level `selectionSet` specifies field dependencies while the `computed` setting structures the field in a way that assures it is always selected with this data provided.
 The `selectionSet` is intentionally generic to support possible future uses.
-This new pattern organizes all field-level configuration into a single structure.
+This new pattern organizes all field-level configuration (including `canonical`) into a single structure.